Dimoks/mangetsu/README.md

 # mingw64
 pacman -S mingw-w64-x86_64-glfw
 ```
-All told these packages and their dependencies will take up a bit over 1GiB of space on a clean install.
-Please note that during the build process, one additional dependency, [a small support library](https://github.com/bilditup1/mman-win32) that translates memory mapping API syntax, is downloaded, built, and installed within the confines of your MSYS2 environment; you are encouraged to investigate CMakeLists.txt as well as the library itself for more details.
+All told these packages and their dependencies will take up a bit about 2GiB of space on a clean install.
+Please note that during the build process, one additional dependency, [a small support library](https://github.com/Dimoks/mman-win32) that translates memory mapping API syntax, is downloaded, built, and installed within the confines of your MSYS2 environment; you are encouraged to investigate CMakeLists.txt as well as the library itself for more details.

 ### Build commands